The Wegovy

 What is a Registry and why is it important?

 A Pregnancy Registry is a study that collects health information from pregnant women, including those who take prescription medicines during pregnancy.
-Information also is collected on the newborn infant.
+Information is also collected on the newborn infant.

 Who is eligible to participate?